cloudsmith-io/cloudsmith-api/bindings/go/src/docs/PackagesApi.md

 # **PackagesUploadNpm**
 > ModelPackage PackagesUploadNpm($owner, $repo, $data)

-Create a new Npm package
+Create a new npm package

-Create a new Npm package
+Create a new npm package

 ### Parameters